papadavis47/lindas-math-game/README.md

 There will be a point system *( maybe 5 points per question)* where the user can earn 5 points per correct answer and will decrement 5 points per wrong answer.
 Once a certain number of points are earned *( maybe 50 points )* the user will win.

 There is no "lose" condition - only communicating to the user if their answer is incorrect.

+# My Process
+I began with the initial ideas for the visual structure of the game and I consulted with my own children for what they liked in a learning game.

+One of my initial ideas was to have sound, so over the weekend after project start I began recording voice over and building the HTML structure of the various transitions in the game.
+It was the first time I had worked on a single page that hides and shows content using javascript event listeners.

+The first draft of my CSS styling began on Sunday.
+On Monday I continued to work on CSS and I began to build the javascript in small pieces in order to test out sound and transitions.
+On Tuesday and Wednesday I began coding the logic flow of the game.
+I recieved help from my instructors in how to do so.
+They showed me the importance of writing pseudo code much more specifically than I had been doing previously.

+After learning some more things about DOM manipulation and structuring code - I began to put the pieces together and slowly complete the javascript process.

+I have learned a ton through this entire process.

 ## Stretch Goals